ari-hacks/terraform-study-guide/Objective 4/terraform-cli.md

 - Marks a resource as tainted, forcing it to be destroyed and recreated on the next apply.
 - It does not modify infrastructure but does modify the state file
 - After a resource is marked the next plan shows it will be destroyed and recreated on the next apply
-- Useful when you want a die effect of a recreation that is not visible in the attributes of the resource.
+- Useful when we want a die effect of a recreation that is not visible in the attributes of the resource.
 For ex/rebooting the machine from a base image causing a new startup script to run.
 - This command can affect resources that depend on the tainted resource.
 Ex/ DNS resource that uses IP of a server, that resource might need to be updated with the new IP of a tainted server.
 - Examples:
   ```BASH